hphelion/documentation/cloudos/manage.operational-dashboard.environment-tab.md

 If you plan to customize the connections, you must do that before you complete the steps on the Complete Install panel.
 For details, see <a href="/cloudos/manage/operational-dashboard/environment-tab/#complete-install">Complete Install</a>.
 After that, the Connections dialogs are read-only.
 Once the install process is triggered, no changes can be made.
-If you want to make changes, you need to start over by re-installing the HP Cloud OS Administration node.
+If you want to make changes, you need to start over by re-installing the HP Helion Cloud OS Administration node.
 For procedural instructions, see <a href="/cloudos/install/">Install and Configure Your Cloud</a>.
 </p>